Master of Laws (Research)

 Balance the scales of justice with a Master of Laws (Research) at Southern Cross University.

-Our School of Law and Justice is a leading centre for scholarly research that is proudly theoretical, critical, cultural and contextual in nature and outlook.
+Our Faculty of Business, Law and Arts is a leading centre for scholarly research that is proudly theoretical, critical, cultural and contextual in nature and outlook.

 This degree equips students for careers in legal research, policy development, public service and tertiary teaching, and advances career opportunities within the legal profession.

-The School features three Residence Programs - Practitioner in Residence, Law and the Humanities Artist in Residence, and Judge in Residence - each facilitating professional engagement and a collaborative work environment.
+The Faculty features three Residence Programs - Practitioner in Residence, Law and the Humanities Artist in Residence, and Judge in Residence - each facilitating professional engagement and a collaborative work environment.

-Academic staff in the School of Law and Justice can provide supervision for various discipline areas.
+Academic staff in the Faculty can provide supervision for various discipline areas.
 Please search for a supervisor on our Find a Supervisor page.

-The School of Law and Justice at Southern Cross University is a leading centre for scholarly research that is proudly theoretical, critical, cultural and contextual in its nature and outlook.
+The Faculty of Business, Law and Arts is a leading centre for scholarly research that is proudly theoretical, critical, cultural and contextual in its nature and outlook.

 A Masters by Thesis work must show evidence of competence in research and scholarship including: